cbernatz/guess-that-admin/prd/game-design.md

 ```

-2. The app will be hosted at github pages
+2. The app will be hosted at github pages at https://cbernatz.github.io/guess-that-admin/